Rice Bowl

 The Japan Championship Rice Bowl is an annual American football national championship game held in Japan every January 3 that determines the champion of the X-League.
 The game was originally a collegiate all-star game until 1983.
 From 1984 to 2021, the game matched the champions of the Japan X Bowl with the college Koshien Bowl winners.
 However, after lopsided victories to the professional teams, discussions took place over whether this was a reasonable contest, and from 2022 the contest was changed so that it was between the two top professional teams.
 The game can draw over 30,000 spectators.

 Current champions

-The current 2025 champions are the Panasonic Impulse.
-They have played against the Fujitsu Frontiers in each of the Rice Bowl games since 2022, however the Frontiers had won each of the previous three games.
+The current 2026 champions are the Panasonic Impulse.
+This is the first time the Impulse has won back-to-back Rice Bowl titles.